 Maybe I was biased.
 So I asked my son how it compares to the laksa I made in our restaurant.
 He tasted it, thought for a moment, and said, “Yours is better.”

 Hearing that warmed my heart.
 Maybe he was being nice.
-But if he feels it is better than one of the best in Singapore, I think I know why.
+But if he truly feels it is better than one of the best in Singapore, I think I know why.